jina-ai/examples/face-db-search/README.md

 ## <a name="custom-encoder">Overview</a>

 The overall design is similar to the semantic search demo.
 We consider each image as a Document and put the RGB array in the Chunk.
 Therefore, each Document has a single Chunk.
-The pretrained `facenet` model to encode the Chunks into vectors.
+The pretrained `facenet` model is used to encode the Chunks into vectors.

 In this demo, we will show how to define a custom Encoder to support a variety of models and use the pretrained model for indexing and searching.

 <p align="center">
   <img src=".github/dataset.png" alt="Dataset Example" width="90%">
 </p>

 <details>
 <summary>Click here to see the query outputs</summary>